ianpmaher/ianpmaher-next/content/blog/networking.md

 * I can now count from 0 to f
 * I can go from decimal to hexadecimal to binary
 * I get IPv4 now, so my prior experience with setting up network servers has paid off
-* I really want to buy a whole bunch of loud, ancient networking gear from Cisco, rolling the dice on whether they require an active license?

-In all seriousness, this specific niche is really compelling.
+This specific niche is really compelling.
 The infrastructure underlying every business, school, and agency starts and ends with devices connecting to each other and the wider Internet.
 I want to climb up on a ladder to connect a PoE Access Point.
 I want to crimp my own RJ45 Ethernet cables for fun and profit.
 I want to be bombarded with the sounds of a thousand fans in a data center (perhaps).

 ![spaghetti ethernet cables](https://i.imgur.com/K2edHOa.jpeg)

+### Baby Homelab
+My house has a combination of old and new technology...implemented poorly.
+The previous owners did have Fios Fiber, which I happily set up for me and my wife.
+The problem: the Ethernet cable coming out of the ONT (Optical Network Terminal) runs along our basement, and it literally comes up out of the floor.
+The installer decided to drill a hole in our beautiful floorboards to run the cables into our dining room 😣 Naturally, zero wife-approval factor, and not sustainable in the least.

+What started